evizitei/hello-go/README.md

 $> dinghy ip
 ```

-You should be able to see "hello world!" returned in the browser by
+You should be able to see json output containing "hello world!" returned in the browser by
 visiting "http://dinghy-ip:6060".